Aeroluna/LunaCoopMod/README.md

 - Reworked Covert Banshee's Rocket Barrage ability.
   - Now does damage over time rather than instantly.
-  - Fixed bug where missiles would launch from the center of the model instead of the weapons.
+  - Fixed a bug where missiles would launch from the center of the model instead of the weapons.
   - Changed autocast to prioritize hitting multiple enemies, but can target fewer.
   - Reduced casting arc from 360 to 0 (Now has to face target location).